Geonovum/sospilot/docs/data.rst

 #.
 Direct publication into the SOS DB seems to be cumbersome and error prone and not future-proof
 #. via "SOS Transactions" is an option
 #.
-Using the REST-API seems the most reasonable/efficient way to go.
+Using the REST-API seems the quickest/most efficient way to go.

 REST API
 ~~~~~~~~